wildmountainfarms/solarthing/other/docs/couchdb_setup.md

 ## Configuring SolarThing for CouchDB
 An example configuration can be found [here](../../config_templates/databases/couchdb_template.json).

-* CouchDB can be configured to download commands from the `commands` database if the `allow-commands` is set to true in a mate program config.
 * `connection_timeout` and `socket_timeout` are in seconds and can be decimal values.
 Setting them to 0 makes it so there's no timeout
 * To start with, you should **put in admin credentials**.
 You can replace these credentials with a less privileged user later.